stidjaco/GMSEUS/README.md

 * `scriptPlot_maps.ipynb`: Python file for printing and export relevant result maps.

 ## Dataset Description:
 All data products are available in the Zenodo Repository.
 All input datasets can be downloaded from source files described in the associated paper, at the top of this document, and at the top of `script1`.
 All intermediate products are available upon request, and are automatically generated in the processing of the code repo.
+All spatial files in the final database are provided as shapefiles, geopackages, and comma separated values.

 ### The GM-SEUS open repository contains the following files